 5. Encourage Church Members to Ask Friends for Donations

 Ask your church members if they’d be willing to forgo gifts for their birthday and ask for donations made in their name instead.
 One of the pros of this tactic is the timeline.
 Because birthdays happen all year along, it can consistently bring in funds!
 There are a few ways of going about this kind of fundraiser.
 One is to create a Facebook fundraiser post.
 This makes the church fundraising campaign super easy to share and simplifies to process of collecting money.

-Another is to set up a payment link using PayPal or another service, then send out text-to-donate messages.
-With our church texting service, you can set up keywords for all your members.
+A fun way to follow up with donors is to invite them to stay up-to-date using text messages.
+With our church texting service, you can set up text-for-info keywords.
 For example, if it’s Josh’s birthday, you can set up the keyword “BDAYJOSH.”
-Josh can then share this keyword with friends, family, and community.
-When someone texts in the keyword, they’ll automatically receive the donation link and be signed up for updates about the fundraising campaign.
+After someone has donated, Josh can then share this keyword with them.
+When someone texts in the keyword, they’ll automatically receive be signed up for updates about the fundraising campaign.